soheilpalermo/deep-learning-challenge/README.md

 By comparing these tree-based models against the neural network, Alphabet Soup might gain higher accuracy or more interpretable insights into which features drive funding success.
 Overall, `combining domain knowledge` and `further hyperparameter tuning` could push performance beyond the current threshold while ensuring that the model remains practical and interpretable for Alphabet Soup’s decision-making process.

+## Credit
+This repository is for Soheil Dabooyeh's `deep-learning-challenge` for Monash Data Analytics Bootcamp.
+All code written by Soheil Dabooyeh.